Table of Contents

 “A chronic, relapsing disorder characterized by compulsive drug seeking and use despite adverse consequences.
 It is considered a brain disorder, because it involves functional changes to brain circuits involved in reward, stress, and self-control.
 Those changes may last a long time after a person has stopped taking drugs.”

-Addiction is considered a complex brain disorder as well as a mental illness that is marked by long-lasting changes to the brain’s chemistry.
+Addiction progression is considered a complex brain disorder as well as a mental illness that develops over time and is marked by long-lasting changes to the brain’s chemistry.

 “Addiction is the most severe form of a full spectrum of substance use disorders, and is a medical illness caused by repeated misuse of a substance or substances,” reports NIDA.